• Pricing

 What is a driving record check (MVR)?

-In some cases, a motor vehicle record check might be required by law.
-For example, employers that have vehicles that cross state lines, transport hazardous materials, operate commercial vehicles, or carry passengers may be subject to special regulations.
-And while a driving record check is often conducted as part of pre-employment background screenings, in some cases employers may be required to run MVR checks at regular intervals after hiring for compliance purposes.
+In certain industries, employers may be required to perform a motor vehicle record check by law.
+For example, companies with vehicles that cross state lines, transport hazardous materials, operate commercial vehicles, or carry passengers may be subject to specific regulations.
+Depending on applicable laws, such as those that exist for CDL drivers, employers may be required to perform pre-employment MVR checks, in addition to screening at regular intervals after hiring for compliance purposes.

 Get started